mt-support/tribe-ext-tec-tweaks/readme.txt

 == Changelog ==

+= [1.1.1] 2023-08-30 =

+* Fix - Corrected the Plugin URI so that it links to the correct page.
+* Tweak - Adjusted CSS rules to hide "+X more" on month view.

 = [1.1.0] 2021-03-08 =

-* Added an option to control template hijacking
+* Added an option to control template hijacking.
-* Added the option to hide the weekend on Month view
+* Added the option to hide the weekend on Month view.
-* Made adjustments to the tooltip texts
+* Made adjustments to the tooltip texts.
-* Changed textdomain from 'tribe-ext-tec-tweaks' to 'tec-labs-tec-tweaks'
+* Changed textdomain from 'tribe-ext-tec-tweaks' to 'tec-labs-tec-tweaks'.

 = [1.0.0] 2020-06-11 =